 If your bag is torn or your fish dint come inside a plastic bag, maybe you got it from a friend who is relocating, you can use any other appropriate plastic bag as long as its airtight and will float in your tank.

 The reason we temperature acclimate is to ensure your fish doesn’t succumb to thermal shock.
 However, find out the temperature preference of your fish before placing him in the aquarium just so your tank is not too warm or cold.

-In case your water is too warm consider getting a chiller and if too cold an aquarium heater.
+In case your fish tank does get too warm especially in summer, consider getting a chiller (can be quite pricey) and if too cold an aquarium heater.